Image

 Law conversion courses

-If you want to qualify as a solicitor or a barrister, or have not yet decided which route you want to take, a law conversion course will provide you with a solid foundation in law to enable you to continue your journey towards qualification in the legal profession
+Whether you want to qualify as a solicitor, a barrister, a CILEX Lawyer or if you have not yet decided which route you want to take, a law conversion course will provide you with a solid foundation in law to enable you to continue your journey towards qualification.

 What is a law conversion course?